Whole Again: Chart performance

 The single debuted at number one in the United Kingdom with first-week sales of 69,286 copies, staying atop the chart for four weeks and increasing in sales during every week that it was at number one.
 It has since gone on to sell over 1,000,000 copies in the UK alone.
 It is the fourth best-selling single by a girl group of all time, after "Wannabe" and "2 Become 1" by the Spice Girls and "Never Ever" by All Saints.
 It also became the 13th overall best-selling single of the 2000s decade.
 As of November 2016, it remains the biggest-selling song of the 21st century in the UK by a girl group.

 In Australia, "Whole Again" peaked at number two on the ARIA Singles Chart, being certified double platinum for shipments of over 140,000 copies.
 The single was also released in Germany and New Zealand, where it secured the number-one position for six consecutive weeks in both countries.
-In Germany, the single was certified platinum for shipments exceeding 500,000, while in New Zealand, it was certified double platinum, denoting sales of over 20,000.
+Additionally, the song was certified platinum in both countries.
 It additionally peaked atop the charts of Austria, Ireland, and the Netherlands, as well as the Eurochart Hot 100.
 In Denmark, Flanders, Romania, Spain, Sweden, and Switzerland, it entered the top 20.